 - warm gloves/hat/scarf

 It may be cheaper to buy some of this clothing when you arrive in Britain.
 Dress in Britain is mostly very informal.

 Electricity in Britain is supplied on 240volts/50Hz cycles.
 You should ensure that any electrical appliance you intend to bring with you will work safely on this voltage, and bring adapters to help convert the voltage when necessary.

 Sheffield is one of the safest major cities in the UK.
 It also has excellent public transport, with good bus routes and a tram system.
 Taxis are also available for difficult and late-night journeys.
 Sheffield Hallam Students’ Union also operate a Safe Taxi Scheme, meaning you can always get home safely, even if you have run out of cash.

 Sheffield has a variety of fresh food markets and supermarkets offering a wide choice of produce and excellent value for money.
 You will find these food stores within walking distance of most student accommodation.
-Most supermarkets stay open until 8 or 9pm, so you can shop whenever it is convenient for you.
-Some supermarkets remain open 24 hours a day.
+Most express/local supermarkets stay open until 10 or 11pm, so you can shop whenever it is convenient for you.
+Most of the large supermarkets remain open 24 hours a day.

 Sheffield Hallam University is not responsible for the content of external websites.